 There are 22 grams of carbs in green curry chicken.
 This macronutrient is the main source of energy for the body, and it also plays a vital role in central nervous system function.

 You also get 9 grams of fiber, which helps you feel fuller longer, improves bowel function and helps control blood sugar spikes.
 Adults need 25 to 38 grams of fiber daily, according to the Mayo Clinic.

 Green curry chicken is a good source of protein.
-One serving of this dish provides 28 grams of this macronutrient, primarily from the chicken.
-Protein is important for improving the action of your immune system, but it also gets used for energy if you don't have enough carbohydrates for the job.
-Eat 46 to 56 grams of protein daily.
+One serving of this dish provides 28 grams of this important macronutrient, primarily from the chicken.
+Protein contains the building blocks for all the cells in your body, but it also gets used for energy if you don't have enough carbohydrates for the job.

 - MyFitnessPal: Thailand Restaurant - Green Curry (Chicken)